tivrama/OrdertoEmail/ReadMe.md

 9) Server makes call 2 to Template Processer with data from Order API, and code for email type.
 10) Server makes call 3 to Sparkpost to send the email.
 11) Call status to Sparkpost is sent to client and displayed to user.

+# TODO:
+- Add order number to the track url
+- Add price to items